 Have you been charged with Online Solicitation of a Minor in Texas?
-Call criminal defense lawyer Paul Saputo at (888) 239-9305.
+Call criminal defense lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

 This offense criminalizes a wide range of speech, and as such has been subject to review for being unconstitutionally overbroad in violation of the 1st amendment.
 In addition, law enforcement frequently crosses a line into “entrapment.”
 Appellate challenges to this law may have important implications in the future.
 This is a developing topic.
 Learn more about the most recent case law